Follow your tastebuds to find the hidden Algarve

 Picking my way between the pools, a pair of black-winged stilts swoop and cry overhead.
 Jorge Raiado, owner of the Salmarim salt company, indicates why they’re making such a fuss – two speckled eggs are almost invisible in a scraped nest in the mud.
 This is not only a salt pan, but a nature reserve, and because the salt here is harvested the traditional way, by hand, these nesting birds remain undisturbed.

 The next morning, I head for the sea.
 Tourists who make it to the barrier islands that shelter the coast east of Faro often come simply to sunbathe, but despite the translucent water and white sand found on the ocean side, I’m glad to be sticking to the inland coast.
-During the 10-minute boat trip to Culatra I’d spotted serried ranks of oyster baskets lining the shore, and as I walk from the harbour across the sands my mouth starts to water.
+During the 10-minute boat trip to Culatra I spot serried ranks of oyster baskets lining the shore, and as I walk from the harbour across the sands my mouth starts to water.

 My guide from Portugal4U, Diana, has brought me here to meet Silvia Padinha, the long-time community leader who has been instrumental in preserving the island’s heritage.
 I catch my first glimpse of her knee-deep in the surf, hauling in a basket, and we’ve barely swapped names before she begins deftly shucking oysters and handing them over.
 With sand beneath my sandals, just metres from the oyster beds, I’ve never tasted fresher or juicier.

-A few minutes later, in the shade of Silvia’s porch, I knock back yet more oysters, raw and steamed, with lemon and shallot vinegar – here they include wine in the mix too, softening the acidity and allowing the sweetness of the shellfish to sing.
-We chat about how life on the island has changed, diversifying from the traditional clam farming into higher value oysters.
+A few minutes later, in the shade of Silvia’s porch, I knock back yet more oysters, raw and steamed, with lemon and shallot vinegar – here they include wine in the mix, too, softening the acidity and allowing the sweetness of the shellfish to sing.
+We chat about how life on the island has changed, diversifying from the traditional clam-farming into higher-value oysters.
 Almost all are sold to France – in fact, 10 years ago, French companies tried to buy the land from the fishing community, but Silvia persuaded every resident to maintain their claim and keep the island local.

 We leave Silvia and head for the clutch of restaurants by the harbour, pulling our chairs around a shaded table and sipping ice-cold Superbock while we wait for our freshly caught golden bream, sea bass, anchovy and tuna to arrive.
 Simply cooked, with salad and boiled potatoes on the side, they make for the perfect seaside lunch.
 If time had been on our side, we could have joined those other tourists on the beach for the afternoon, too.

 This is the joy of the Algarve.
 Small-scale, fascinating, tasty experiences sit cheek-by-jowl with the more mainstream tourist areas, so you can slide in a visit somewhere in a spare hour or two.
 And what better way to end a day than at a winery?
 Just a couple of miles from the historic town of Silves, crowned by its red-brick, Moorish castle, Quinta dos Sentidos offers private tours and tastings of its small production wines (from €30).

 Owners Charlotte Toubro and Beat Buchmann retired here from Switzerland, fell in love with this nine-hectare plot, bumped by chance into an oenologist who wanted to prove that the Algarve could compete with other Portuguese wine regions and, nearly 20 years later, now produce 12,000 bottles of high-quality wine each year.

-It’s an idyllic spot, with 650 olive trees, half a million bees and orchards with more than 100 types of fruit alongside the vines.
-“Anything subtropical will grow here,” Charlotte says, as we walk past mangoes, lychees, pomelos, yuzu, finger limes and even citrus medica.
+It’s an idyllic spot, with 650 olive trees, half a million bees, and orchards with more than 100 types of fruit alongside the vines.
+“Anything subtropical will grow here,” Charlotte says, as we walk past mangoes, lychees, pomelos, yuzu, finger limes and even Citrus medica (citron).
 She gestures to the spiky, alien-looking fruit: “A Michelin-starred British chef came here and was crazy about it; he made a confit.”

-In the light-filled tasting room, I try their signature grassy, citrussy white, a half-and-half blend of native Antão Vaz and Arinto grapes, and the berry-rich red, which combines the native Touriga Nacional and Tinta Caiada with Syrah.
-But the most fascinating for me is their experimental Cru, made from 50 different grapes, local varieties they let grow in small lines in one corner of the vineyard.
+In the light-filled tasting room, I try their signature grassy, citrussy white, a half-and-half blend of native antao vaz and arinto grapes, and the berry-rich red, which combines the native touriga nacional and tinta caiada with syrah.
+But the most fascinating for me is their experimental cru, made from 50 different grapes, local varieties they let grow in small lines in one corner of the vineyard.
 It’s a blanc noir – white wine made from red grapes – and I’m struck that the complex, mineral flavour would be perfect with a seafood cataplana stew, this region’s most famous dish.
 I think I’ve found the perfect complement to the flavours of the Algarve.

 Algarve specialities and where to try them